The 2018 Audi Q7 Is Packed With Technology

-The Audi Q7 is one of the largest SUV’s currently available, it will seat 7 adults in comfort and has been a good seller for Audi since its introduction.
-But the next generation 2018 Audi Q7 promises more.
-The main rivals for the SUV are Mercedes GLS, Porsche Cayenne, BMW X5.
+The Q7 is one of the largest SUV’s currently available, it will seat 7 adults in comfort and has been a good seller for Audi since its introduction.
+But the next generation 2018 Audi Q7 is on its way and promises much more.

 The S-line is another option in a wide list of 2018 Q7 changes.
 It is expected that this option package bring more aggressive sporty styling for the Q7, features new front and rear bumpers, exhaust system and larger rims.

 Under the hood, there will be two engine choices, plus a plug-in hybrid version.

 The supercharged 3.0 liter TFSI V6 will produce around 333 BHP and 325 lb/ft of torque.
 And finally, there is a much needed / wanted hybrid; a diesel / electric hybrid that will produce about 400 BHP and 510 lb/ft of torque.